 LAW 107.
 Law Office Management (3).
 Processes and standards of law office management including record keeping, timekeeping, billing, calendaring and docket control.
 Emphasis on the principles and practices of law office management for manual and automated systems.
-LAW 100 (may be taken concurrently) and CSA 140 (may be taken concurrently).
 Three lecture.

 1. The field of law office management, standard office practices, time management and professionalism